What can we learn from the life of Ezekiel?Question: "What can we learn from the life of Ezekiel?"

-Ezekiel grew up in Jerusalem, served as a priest in the temple and was among the second group of captives taken to Babylon along with King Jehoiachin.
-While in Babylon he became a prophet of God, and his ministry began with condemnation and judgment of the nation Judah.
-After the destruction of Jerusalem, Ezekiel’s perspective changed to a glimmer of hope shining through for the future.
-Ezekiel wanted to help the people learn from their failures and announced impending judgment upon the nations that surrounded Judah and reestablished hope for the restoration of Israel.
-His vision of the valley of dry bones pictures new life being breathed into the nation which will occur in the Millennial Reign of Christ on earth.
+Answer: Ezekiel, whose name means “strengthened by God,” grew up in Jerusalem, served as a priest in the temple and was among the second group of captives taken to Babylon along with King Jehoiachin.
+While in Babylon he became a prophet of God; he is the author of the Old Testament book that bears his name.
+Ezekiel's ministry began with condemnation and judgment of the nation Judah.
+After the destruction of Jerusalem, Ezekiel’s prophesies speak of hope for the future.
+Ezekiel wanted to help the people learn from their failures.
+He announced impending judgment upon the nations that surrounded Judah and reestablished hope for the restoration of Israel.
+His vision of the valley of dry bones (Ezekiel 37) pictures new life being breathed into the nation, which will occur in the Millennial Reign of Christ on earth.

-Ezekiel continues to have detailed visions of the New Temple (chapters 40-43), the New Jerusalem (Ezekiel 48:30-35), the Millennium (chapter 44) and the new land in which the people will reside (Ezekiel 47:13-23).
+Ezekiel’s first vision was of God’s throne and included the four living creatures and whirling wheels.
+Ezekiel also had detailed visions of a new temple (Ezekiel 40–43), a restored Jerusalem (Ezekiel 48:30–35), the millennium (chapter 44), and the land in which God’s people will reside (Ezekiel 47:13–23).
 Israel and Judah will once again be restored to unity from the ends of the earth as God’s glory also returns and God dwells among His people.
-These beautiful and unusual visions of Ezekiel concern both the immediate and the long-term plans of God.
-They help to establish Ezekiel as watchman (chapter 33), not only to warn the people but to be an encouragement.
-He minces no words and he delivers God’s messages with straightforward language that everyone could understand, whether they listened or not (Ezekiel 2:7).
-Ezekiel himself received a warning from God that if he did not tell everyone he was sent to warn them about the punishment for not following God, he would be held accountable for the blood of those who died in their sins (Ezekiel 33:8-9).
-He did not hesitate in his mission and is the one man in the Bible in whom we can find no fault as he steadfastly followed God’s instructions.
-He had a passionate view of judgment and hope and displayed his closeness to God’s own sorrow over the people’s sins.
+These beautiful visions of Ezekiel concern both the immediate and the long-term plans of God.
+He delivered God’s messages with straightforward language that everyone could understand, whether they listened or not (Ezekiel 2:7).
+Ezekiel himself received a warning from God that, if he did not faithfully warn of the punishment for not following God, he would be held accountable for the blood of those who died in their sins (Ezekiel 33:8–9).
+He did not hesitate in his mission and steadfastly followed God’s instructions.
+Ezekiel had a passionate view of judgment and hope, and he reflected God’s own sorrow over the people’s sins.